 Even if your 9-5 isn’t your dream, it might be the way you provide health insurance for your family, pay off debt and save for college or retirement.
-Responsibility to your family trumps chasing a dream every time.
-Can you start working towards your dream?
-Sure.
-Can you make slow, deliberate change to recreate your life?
-Sure.
+Can you still start working towards your dream and make slow, deliberate change to recreate your life?
+Yes.
 Does that mean you have to quit your job and declare your freedom to be a success?
 Absolutely not.

 If you like your job, but are feeling stressed…

 - Commit to a lunch hour.
 (Leave your desk/workspace)